ganzah/RepData_PeerAssessment1/PA1_template.md

 weekendData <- newData[as.POSIXlt(newData$date)$wday %in% c(0, 6), ]
 weekdayData <- newData[!(as.POSIXlt(newData$date)$wday %in% c(0, 6)), ]
 ```
-Next, we recombine the data adding a factor column that indicates if the date is a weekend or a weekday
+Next, we recombine the data adding a factor column that tells us if the date is a weekend or a weekday

 ```r